 Summary of Fall Return to Campus Plan

 As Delaware County Christian School looks to the 2021-2022 academic year, it is important for us as a community to remain united in our mission.
 With the support of CCHD, DC plans to begin the 2021-22 school year under normal operating conditions, with no Covid specific restrictions for the academic school day, co-curricular and athletic activities, school clubs, and all campus events.
 However, until the pandemic is declared over, DC will adhere to public health protocols as needed to mitigate the spread of COVID-19.
 All our health and safety Covid protocols of masking, ventilation, density, distancing, and hygiene are tools in our toolbox to implement in a nuanced approach on an as needed basis.
 Activation of this web of interventions will be based on: in-school transmission, community transmission rates, vaccination coverage and risk of select activities.
+More details on our communicable disease protocols can be found on our website.
 All DC families will be asked to complete the COVID-19 waiver for on campus instruction in 2021-22.

 The FAQs below are designed to answer specific questions families may have regarding our return to school plan.